Trevena, Inc.: TRV250

 TRV250 is a pre-clinical drug candidate for migraine binding to the delta opioid receptor.
 This avoids the addiction potential of drugs that activate the mu opioid receptor.
 Other delta opioid-targeting drugs are known to cause seizures, but Trevena hopes to avoid this with TRV250 by bypassing the β-arrestin pathway.

 TRV734

-TRV734 is an oral follow-up to the injected TRV130 mu-opioid biased ligand program.
+TRV734 is an oral follow-up to the injected oliceridine (TRV130) mu-opioid biased ligand program.
 While it binds to the same receptors as opioid analgesics, TRV734 has very weak β-arrestin recruitment, unlike other available opioids, and produced fewer off-target effects.
 Phase I clinical trials were completed in 2014.